Creating amazing customer experiences with Hybris

 At TAG, we have a rule for these integrations: There is no math in Drupal.
 We sync price fields as strings and display price totals during checkout via live API calls.
 In doing this, we remove duplicative logic by taking all math out of Drupal and ensuring that there are never discrepancies between what a user sees on the checkout front end, and what they see on their bill.

-Our experienced engineering team have implemented Drupal and Hybris at scale for a variety of clients.
-Our hard earned experience over time makes our team efficient and a very low risk partner to customize the integration.
+Our experienced engineering team has implemented Drupal and Hybris at scale for a variety of clients.
+Our hard earned experience over time makes our team efficient and a very low-risk partner to customize the integration.

 We have a very flexible engagement model and are available to help with refinements to the integration, building the entire platform Drupal Hybris platform, or with augmenting your internal team with architecture guidance and leadership on the integration process.